WKBN-TV: History

 On March 21, 2014, Media General announced that it would purchase LIN Media and its stations, including WKBN-TV, WYFX-LD, and the SSA and JSA with WYTV, in a $1.6 billion merger.
 The FCC approved the deal on December 12, 2014, but a condition of the deal requires Media General to end the JSA between WKBN-TV and WYTV within two years due to tighter regulations on such deals.
 The merger was completed on December 19.
 Despite the conditions, WKBN-TV continues to operate WYTV, including after Nexstar acquired Media General in early 2017.

-On February 12, 2015, WKBN-TV launched a revolutionary high-tech news set.
+On February 12, 2015, WKBN-TV launched a high-tech news set.
 The set utilizes Virtual and Augmented Reality elements, computer-generated designs that are layered on real scenic elements.
-Pioneering this new set, WKBN is one of the only local broadcast stations in the entire country to utilize this technology.
-Using state of the art technology, the new look is both dynamic and flexible, allowing the station an unlimited number of options for continuous design enhancements.
+WKBN is one of the only local broadcast stations in the entire country to utilize this technology.

 In 2017, WKBN-TV sold its spectrum for $34 million as part of the FCC's spectrum reallocation program and moved its broadcasting to sister station WYTV's frequency.
 WKBN-TV moved to WYTV's frequency on April 23, 2018.
 In order to make room for WKBN-TV, Ion Television moved from 27.3 to WYFX's 19.3 while Bounce TV moved from 33.3 to WYFX 19.4.